Tzzziqi/online/README.md

 # Online Order Backend Service

-OnlineOrder is the backend service for a food ordering platform similar to Uber Eats or DoorDash.
+OnlineOrder is a Spring Boot backend for a food ordering platform similar to Uber Eats or DoorDash.
-The backend is built with Spring Boot and exposes RESTful APIs to support restaurant browsing, menu management, shopping cart operations, and order processing.
+It provides RESTful APIs for restaurant browsing, menu management, shopping cart operations, and order processing.

 ---